 The government has said that some "digitally-excluded" groups will not have to comply with Making Tax Digital.
 These include practicing members of a religious society whose beliefs are incompatible with the requirements of the regulations and anyone for whom it is not "reasonably practicable" for them to use digital tools for reasons of age, disability, remoteness of location or for any other reason.

-Those businesses that are subject to an insolvency procedure will also be excluded.
+Those businesses that are subject to an insolvency procedure are also be excluded.
 If any of these conditions apply, then you'll need to call the HMRC helpline to make other arrangements for filing your VAT return.

 - Those required to make payments on account;

 - Not-for-profit organisations that are not set up as a company;